Karlgarin, Western Australia: Tourism

 Karlgarin is home to the annual gilgie races.
 The town's proximity to Hyden and Wave Rock, along with its location on the Brookton Highway, means reliable tourism potential.
 To capitalise on this, the Trestrail family opened Tressie's Museum and Caravan Park.

 Sport

-Tucked away behind the Cooperative Bulk Handling, Karlgarin has a small cricket oval, used by the combined Karlgarin and Pingaring cricket team.
+Karlgarin has a small cricket oval, used by the combined Karlgarin and Pingaring cricket team.
 The town also shares a football team with Hyden, the Hyden/Karlgarin Football Club, which competes in the Eastern Districts Football League, and hockey and netball team shares a hockey team, both shared with Hyden.

 2013 storm

 A freak storm swept through the town 16 January 2013, with heavy rain and winds of 90 km/h.
 Only 25 mm of rain fell but trees were uprooted and roofs were torn off buildings, including the local school, general store and church.
 Twelve buildings were damaged and the town has never fully recovered.